Fair Resource Allocation in Federated Learning: -fairness and

 Note that in federated learning, we are dealing with costs and not utilities.
 Thus, max-min in resource allocation corresponds to min-max in our setting.
-With this analogy, it is clear that in our proposed objective \qffl~\eqref{eq: qffl}, the case where $q=+ \infty$ corresponds to min-max fairness since it is optimizing for the worst performing device, similar to what was proposed in~\cite{mohri2019agnostic}.
-Also, $q=0$ corresponds to zero fairness, which reduces to the original \fedavg objective~\eqref{eq: original_obj}.
+With this analogy, it is clear that in our proposed objective \qffl (\ref{eq: qffl}), the case where $q=+ \infty$ corresponds to min-max fairness since it is optimizing for the worst-performing device, similar to what was proposed in~\citet{mohri2019agnostic}.
+Also, $q=0$ corresponds to zero fairness, which reduces to the original \fedavg objective (\ref{eq: original_obj}).
 In resource allocation problems, $\alpha$ can be tuned for trade-offs between fairness and system efficiency.
-In federated settings, $q$ can be tuned based on the desired level of fairness (i.e., lower variance of accuracy distributions) and other performance metrics such as the overall accuracy.
-For instance, in Table \ref{table: compare_agnostic} in Section \ref{sec: compare_baseline}, we demonstrate on two datasets that as $q$ increases, the overall average accuracy decreases slightly while the worst accuracies are increased significantly and the variance of the accuracies decreases.
+In federated settings, $q$ can be tuned based on the desired level of fairness (e.g., desired variance of accuracy distributions) and other performance metrics such as the overall accuracy.
+For instance, in Table \ref{table: compare_agnostic} in Section \ref{sec: compare_baseline}, we demonstrate on two datasets that as $q$ increases, the overall average accuracy decreases slightly while the worst accuracies are increased significantly and the variance of the accuracy distribution decreases.